 Heading the list was the Subaru Crosstrek, which is somewhat ironic because the 2019 Crosstrek received the highest safety rating from the Insurance Institute of Highway Safety.
 Though accidents are frequent, their severity tends to be minor with both drivers and passengers managing to walk away from the average crash.
 The Crosstrek’s affordability and excellent fuel economy are also attracting many drivers.

 In all, accidents affected 25.81% of all Crosstreks on the road.
 They affected 25.7% of Honda HR-Vs, putting this vehicle in second place.
-The list continues with the Hyundai Elantra GT, Infiniti Q50 and Subaru WRX.
+The list continues with the Hyundai Elantra GT, Infiniti Q50, and Subaru WRX.
 This second vehicle from Subaru is notoriously linked with the highest proportion of speeding offenses.
-After this were the Mazda3, Acura ILX, Lexus CT, Chevrolet Trax and Hyundai Santa Fe Sport.
+After this was the Mazda3, Acura ILX, Lexus CT, Chevrolet Trax, and Hyundai Santa Fe Sport.